jia200x/RIOT/doc/memos/rdm-draft-alamos-ieee802154-radio-hal.md

        instructions to control the radio device.

 # 3. Introduction
-This document defines the proposed API for the IEEE802.15.4 radio abstraction layer.
+This document defines a Hardware Abstraction Layer for IEEE802.15.4 compliant radios.

-The IEEE802.15.4 Radio HAL abstract common functionalities of IEEE802.15.4 compliant radios for upper layers that require a hardware independent layer to drive the radio.
+The IEEE802.15.4 Radio HAL abstract common functionalities of IEEE802.15.4 compliant radios such as loading packets, transmitting, configuraring PHY parameters, etc. This abstraction is required for upper layers that require a hardware independent layer to drive radio devices (802.15.4 MAC, network stacks, test applications, etc).

+In the current RIOT lower network stack architecture radios are driven by the `netdev` interface, which includes components of the 802.15.4 MAC/PHY such as transmission of Physical Service Data Unit packets (PSDU), retransmissions with CSMA-CA and ACK handling.
+The latter, only available if the hardware supports these capabilities.

-In our current architecture, components of the 802.15.4 MAC are spread between the IEEE802.15.4 component of the network interface (`gnrc_netif_ieee802154`) and `netdev`.
-This strategy has some issues:
+Other components of the 802.15.4 MAC are present in the GNRC Netif implementation of the 802.15.4 Link Layer (`gnrc_netif_ieee802154`).
+These components prepare and parse 802.15.4 frames in order to send and receive data.
-- The `netdev` has Link Layer semantics, so it's problematic to integrate network stacks that require radio access (OpenWSN) or write a 802.15.4 MAC layer
+However, these components don't include mandatory features of the 802.15.4 MAC (commissioning, security, channel scanning, etc).

+There are some evident problems of this strategy:
-- The `gnrc_netif_ieee80214` components of the 802.15.4 MAC are GNRC specific and cannot be reused in other network stacks.
+- The 802.15.4 MAC components of `gnrc_netif_ieee802154` are GNRC specific and cannot be reused in other network stacks that require a 802.15.4 MAC.
+- The `netdev` interface exposes (Sub)MAC semantics to the upper layer.
+This is not good for users that require direct access to the radio (OpenWSN, OpenThread, 802.15.4 PHY, etc).

 Ideally, these components should be separated in:
-1. Network Stack specific glue code (netif) that operates the Link Layer
-2. Link Layer (802.15.4 MAC)
-3. Radio Hardware Abstraction Layer

-The last one (Radio HAL) is intended to control IEEE802.15.4 radios in a hardware independent manner.
-For instance, a 802.15.4 MAC layer (not in the scope of this document) would use the Radio HAL to implement the SubMAC components like sending and receiving data, retransmissions with CSMA-CA, etc.
-It can also be used to have raw access to radios (e.g test aplications, very simple communication protocols) and to integrate network stacks that require direct access to the radio device (OpenWSN, OpenThread).
+1. 802.15.4 Radio HAL: hardware agnostic interface to drive radio devices
+2. 802.15.4 MAC: full link layer including PHY definition
+3. Network Stack interface (netif): controls the 802.15.4 MAC layer to send and receive packets.

+The 802.15.4 MAC and netif are out of the scope of this document, but they are mentioned to give more context for the proposed work.

 The following picture compares the current RIOT lower network architecture with the approach described above: